Frequently Asked Questions

 Upon request from eligible Teach for America participants, University of New Mexico School of Law will offer a two-year deferral to admitted students who want to participate in the corps in the year in which their study was to commence.
 We will also grant an application fee waiver to any current Teach for America corps member who meets the law school’s eligibility requirements.
 Teach for America corps members and alumni will be considered for scholarships and tuition assistance.

 Tuition and Financial Aid Related Questions

-Limited need-based grant funding is available, as well.
-Interested students should complete the Need Access application no later than March 1st.
+Limited need-based grant funding is available.
 Awards will not be made until an individual has been admitted.
 Further information about the financial aid application process may be found on the Financial Aid section.

 All first-year applicants will be considered for merit scholarships based on their law school application file and no additional application or paperwork is needed.